MUCSEB/deep-learning-udacity/README.md

 My favorite is the transfer learning part.
 I added a folder where tweaked code for GPU support can be found.

 Moreover, I really enjoyed style transfer.
 An extra folder is added for this as well. \
-You can supply your images (style and target) and see what kind of art you can create :).
+You can supply your images (style and target) and see what kind of art you can create :smiley:

 ## How to run the code locally?
 - Create a virtual environment with all required libraries.